 |SCOTTISH/NORTHERN IRISH STUDENTS||

-Cambridge Bursaries (UK & EU Students, all years)
+Cambridge Bursaries (UK Students - all years)

 UK students taking the CGCM may be eligible for a Cambridge Bursary of up to £3,500.
 Students who have been assessed by a Student Finance Agency and as a result are in receipt of a non-means tested maintenance loan and an additional means tested loan will receive a partial or full bursary.
-There is also up to an additional £2,100 available (means tested) for students who live independently all year round such as mature, estranged or care leaver students and can show that they pay rent all year round.
+There is also up to an additional £2,100 available (means tested) for students who live independently all year round such as mature (age over 25), estranged or care leaver students and can show that they pay rent all year round.

 Please see the Cambridge Bursary website for further details.